Revenue Recognition

 FAQs

-When a company sells a gift card, it receives cash but recognizes NO revenue.
-It records a "Gift Card Liability."
-Revenue is recognized only when the customer redeems the card for goods.
-If the card is never used ("breakage"), the company eventually recognizes it as revenue based on historical patterns.
+When a customer purchases a gift card, the company receives cash but recognizes zero revenue initially.
+Instead, it records a "Gift Card Liability" on the balance sheet.
+Revenue is only recognized when the gift card is redeemed for goods or services.
+If the card is never used—a concept known as "breakage"—the company will eventually recognize that as revenue based on historical patterns of how often cards go unredeemed.

 The Bottom Line